-Multi-Family and Commercial: The District contains approximately 14 acres of multi-family development including Imperial Lofts (a 254-unit apartment complex) and the Overture at Imperial (a 200-unit apartment complex), a Raceway gas station/convenience store constructed upon 2 acres of land, and a portion of the Nalco Champion corporate offices and parking area upon approximately 18 acres.
+Multi-Family and Commercial: The District contains approximately 14 acres of multi-family development including Imperial Lofts (a 254-unit apartment complex) and the Overture at Imperial (a recently opened 200-unit apartment complex), a Raceway gas station/convenience store constructed upon 2 acres of land, and a portion of the Nalco Champion corporate offices and parking area upon approximately 18 acres.

 No new residential development may occur in the 27 acres in Imperial Market until certain conditions of the Redevelopment Agreement are met.
-See "Redevelopment Agreement with City of Sugar Land."
+See "REDEVELOPMENT AGREEMENT WITH CITY OF SUGAR LAND."

-Community Facilities: Constellation Field, the home of the Sugar Skeeters Atlantic League baseball team, is constructed on approximately 27 acres in the District.
+Community Facilities: Constellation Field, the home of the Sugar Skeeters Atlantic League baseball team, has been constructed on approximately 27 acres in the District.
 The former refinery site of the Imperial Sugar Company site consisting of 26.7 acres is planned for redevelopment as the Imperial Market.
-Currently, one acre in the Imperial Market has been developed which includes the recently opened Fort Bend Children's Discovery Center (an affiliate of the Children's Museum of Houston) and the soon-to-open Sugar land Heritage Museum and Visitor Center.
+Currently, one acre in the Imperial Market has been developed which includes the Fort Bend Children's Discovery Center (an affiliate of the Children's Museum of Houston) and the Sugar Land Heritage Museum and Visitor Center.
 Recreation facilities in the District ultimately include approximately 45,000 feet of walking trails, parks and open spaces constructed around approximately 62 acres of lakes and Oyster Creek, which winds through the District.